gaussic/keras-en-backup/sources/initializers.md

 __Arguments__

-mean: a python scalar or a scalar tensor.
+- __mean__: a python scalar or a scalar tensor.
 Mean of the random values to generate.
-stddev: a python scalar or a scalar tensor.
+- __stddev__: a python scalar or a scalar tensor.
 Standard deviation of the random values to generate.
-seed: A Python integer.
+- __seed__: A Python integer.
 Used to seed the random generator.

 ----

 <span style="float:right;">[[source]](https://github.com/keras-team/keras/blob/master/keras/initializers.py#L14)</span>